Common Equine Skin Conditions

 Mud Fever & Rain Scald

-With winter approaching and wet weather on the horizon, mud fever and rain scald should be on everyone’s radar for the coming months.
+Mud fever and rain scald should be on everyone’s radar during the colder and wet months.
 These conditions are caused by a bacteria called Dermatophilus.
 Mud fever is seen to affect the lower limb and rain scald the body.
 Dermatophilus is a bacteria found in the everyday environment, and gains entry through damaged skin.
 The combination of damaged skin and wet conditions allows this bacterium to thrive, leading to scabs to develop and the skin beneath to become red, raw and sore.

 Treating these problems involves clipping the hair around the affected areas, and washing with either dilute iodine or chlorhexidine.
 Here at Rangiora Vet Centre we also have our own mud fever lotion that is made in clinic, just enquire at the counter.